Updated on June 24th, 2021 by Bob Ciura

-Broadmark Realty Capital (BRMK) is a REIT with a high current yield of 7.6%, but its dividend safety and growth prospects are both quite poor.
-On the plus side, Broadmark pays its dividends on a monthly basis, which is rare in a world where the vast majority of dividend stocks make quarterly payouts.
+Broadmark Realty Capital (BRMK) is a REIT with a high current yield of 7.8%, and it pays its dividends on a monthly basis, which is rare in a world where the vast majority of dividend stocks make quarterly or semi-annual payouts.

 This article will analyze the investment prospects of Broadmark Realty in further detail.

 Broadmark Realty offers short-term, first deed of trust loans that are secured by real estate.
 These loans are used by customers to fund the acquisition, renovation, rehabilitation, and development of residential and commercial properties in the US.

 The trust was formed in 2010 and has originated more than a thousand loans in the decade since with an aggregate face value of nearly $3 billion.
 Broadmark has been public for a relatively short time, having completed its IPO in November 2019.